Chevithorne Barton – the Quercus legacy

 “We will continue to expand and support the oak collection, and the garden will in due course be open more frequently for everyone to enjoy his remarkable trees and my great-grandmother’s planting.
 We are learning slowly about looking after the Quercus, the excitement of newly germinating acorns and the tragedy of trees lost to bad weather.
 We are beginning to think, as my father suggested, about how we should edit and curate the collection as the oaks grow larger, throwing their shadows further and beginning other projects around the garden.
 The garden remains above all a tribute to my father’s vision.”

 You can visit the garden and trees at Chevithorne Barton, Tiverton, Devon when it opens under the National Garden Scheme on: Sunday 3rd May, Sunday 28th June, Sunday 2nd August and Sunday 30th August – 2pm-5.30pm.
-For more details of how to find the garden click here: https://ngs.org.uk/view-garden/11697/
+Please check the details first as the Covid-19 pandemic has effected garden openings.
+More details click here